pfsense/docs/source/usermanager/freeradius-2-x-package.rst

    accept packets.
 -  Add the **user(s)** who should have access.

-After this, have a look at the pfSense syslog.
+After this, have a look at the pfSense® syslog.
 There should be the following::

   radiusd[16634]: Ready to process requests.